South Bend Cubs: Chicago Cubs

 On September 18, 2014, the Silver Hawks and Chicago Cubs signed a four-year player-development contract through 2018.
 Team Owner Andrew Berlin said in a statement, "Today is a turning point.
 I made a promise to the local community and government officials who welcomed me with open arms three years ago.
 I promised that I would return the team to its former glory days.
 And I promised that I'd do everything I could to bring people back to South Bend and prove that this is a wonderful place to invest in."
 As a result of the name change and new affiliation with the Cubs, team merchandise sales increased by upwards of 700% of their previous totals.

 With the launch of the Marquee Sports Network, Marquee indicated that a package of the team's games would be carried on the channel while seeking carriage in the South Bend area.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Cubs were organized into the High-A Central and remained a Chicago affiliate.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit prior to the 2021 reorganization.
 The Cubs won their second Midwest League championship in three seasons (the 2020 season was not played due to the COVID-19 pandemic) over the Lake County Captains by winning back-to-back road games after losing the first game of the best-of-three series at home.

 Awards

 After setting attendance records during the 2015 season, the South Bend Cubs won the 42nd John H. Johnson President's Award as the minor league's "most complete franchise".
-The president of the team, Joe Hart, said, "To be selected for this prestigious award over some of the best franchises across the nation is extremely humbling".
+The president of the team, Joe Hart, said, "To be selected for this prestigious award over some of the best franchises across the nation is extremely humbling."

 Mascot

 The team has two mascots.
 One is Stu the Cub, who was selected following an online fan vote prior to Opening Day.
-The other is Swoop the Silverhawk, who was the mascot when the team was known as the Silverhawks, and was kept after the name change.
+The other is Swoop the Silver Hawk, who was the mascot when the team was known as the Silver Hawks, and was kept after the name change.
+Like the former Silver Hawks team name, Stu's name derives from Studebaker, the defunct automobile manufacturer once based in South Bend.